zdist/frow/README.md

 Scroll to the top and the cart will now have 5 items in it.
 Click it and you will see all five items.
 Needless to say, this was hardcoded.

-### Any Questions Comments or Concerns, please reachout to me and I'll be happy to help.
+### Any Questions, Comments or Concerns, please reachout to me and I'll be happy to help.

 # Thank you for checking this Repo out 👋